Simon Bolivar Buckner: Interbellum

 After the war, Buckner accepted an invitation to return to West Point to teach infantry tactics.
 Just over a year later, he resigned the post in protest over the academy's compulsory chapel attendance policy.
 Following his resignation, he was assigned to a recruiting post at Fort Columbus.

 Buckner married Mary Jane Kingsbury on May 2, 1850, at her aunt's home in Old Lyme, Connecticut.
 Just before the conclusion of the ceremony, a fire broke out at a nearby home and Buckner and others rushed away to help extinguish the blaze, in the process saving an aged colored servant in the home.
 Shortly after their wedding, he was assigned to Fort Snelling and later to Fort Atkinson on the Arkansas River in present-day Kansas.
 On December 31, 1851, he was promoted to first lieutenant, and on November 3, 1852, he was elevated to captain of the commissary department of the 6th U.S. Infantry in New York City.
 Previously, he had attained only a brevet to these ranks.
 Buckner gained such a reputation for fair dealings with the Indians, that the Oglala Lakota tribe called him Young Chief, and their leader, Yellow Bear, refused to treat with anyone but Buckner.

-Before leaving the Army, Buckner helped an old friend from West Point and the Mexican–American War, Captain Ulysses S. Grant, by covering his expenses at a New York hotel until money arrived from Ohio to pay for his passage home.
 On March 26, 1855, Buckner resigned from the Army to work with his father-in-law, who had extensive real estate holdings in Chicago, Illinois.
 When his father-in-law died in 1856, Buckner inherited his property and moved to Chicago to manage it.

 Still interested in military affairs, Buckner joined the Illinois State Militia of Cook County as a major.
 On April 3, 1857, he was appointed adjutant general of Illinois by Governor William Henry Bissell.
 He resigned the post in October of the same year.
 Following the Mountain Meadows massacre, a regiment of Illinois volunteers organized for potential service in a campaign against the Mormons.
 Buckner was offered command of the unit and a promotion to the rank of colonel.
 He accepted the position, but predicted that the unit would not see action.
 His prediction proved correct, as negotiations between the federal government and Mormon leaders eased tensions between the two.

 In late 1857, Buckner and his family returned to his native state and settled in Louisville.
 Buckner's daughter, Lily, was born there on March 7, 1858.
 Later that year, a Louisville militia known as the Citizens' Guard was formed, and Buckner was made its captain.
 He served in this capacity until 1860, when the Guard was incorporated into the Kentucky State Guard's Second Regiment.
 He was appointed inspector general of Kentucky in 1860.